gi-no/blog_mean_stack/article3.en.md

 #### Editing client-side question showing HTML
 Output the list of answer stored in the question.
-Add "ng-submit" attribute to call "$scope.submitAnswer()" on answer submittion.
+Add "ng-submit" attribute to call "$scope.submitAnswer()" on answer submission.

 client/app/questionsShow/questionsShow.html